tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   It starts at `0x402048` (the blue basic block), and terminates at either `0x4023d4` (for `Yes!` result) or `0x40266e` (for `Nop!`).
 Well, this seems still quite sophisticated #:-S

   **Remark:**
-  *The control flow graph generated above is not only complete but also sound, we can check on Reven that all basic blocks are executed, there are no opaque predicates.*
+  *The control flow graph generated above is not only complete but also sound: there are no redundant control flow neither useless basic blocks.
+We can check on Reven that all instructions are executed.*

 ## Reversing the second virtual machine